-There are currently eight CFCs in Canada.
-The Stop and the Regent Park Community Food Centre in Toronto; The Table Community Food Centre in Perth, Ontario; The Local Community Food Centre in Stratford; NorWest Co-op Community Food Centre in Winnipeg, Manitoba; the Dartmouth North Community Food Centre in Dartmouth, Nova Scotia; The Alex Community Food Centre in Calgary, Alberta; and the Hamilton Community Food Centre.
+There are currently nine CFCs in Canada.
+The Stop and the Regent Park Community Food Centre in Toronto; The Table Community Food Centre in Perth, Ontario; The Local Community Food Centre in Stratford; NorWest Co-op Community Food Centre in Winnipeg, Manitoba; the Dartmouth North Community Food Centre in Dartmouth, Nova Scotia; The Alex Community Food Centre in Calgary, Alberta; the Hamilton Community Food Centre; and The Depot Community Food Centre in Montreal.
 In addition, more than 100 Good Food Organizations across the country collaborate with CFCC to work toward a healthier and more just food system.
 Interested in joining this vibrant social movement?
 Check out www.cfccanada.ca.

 What people are saying about Community Food Centres

 “The community food centre is one of those forward-thinking models pointing the way to the future of good food.”